 This award is granted to an incoming student or students in the Master of Journalism program who have demonstrated an interest in broadcast journalism or new media.
 The award can be given out as a single prize or divided into two or more separate prizes.
 Applicants will automatically considered for the Evanov based on information available in their application to the program.

 The Newcap Scholarships are granted to incoming students in the Master of Journalism program.
-Two Newcap Scholarships of $1,285 each are available; one to a student specializing in investigative reporting and the second to a student specializing in new ventures.
+Two Newcap Scholarships of $1,285 each are available.

 Established by Audrey Stevenson’s family in recognition of her 30-year contribution to journalism in the province of New Brunswick, one scholarship currently valued at $3,000 is awarded to a female student entering the Master of Journalism program.
 The applicant will have demonstrated a high level of scholastic attainment, and should, in the opinion of the selection committee, give evidence of leadership qualities, and previous community involvement.